MicrosoftDocs/customer-insights/ci-docs/audience-insights/integrate-engagement-insights.md

 - Provide a meaningful name for the refined event.
 It's be used as an activity name in audience insights.
 - Select at least the following properties to create an activity in audience insights:
-    - Signal Action Name - indicating the activity details
+    - Signal.Action.Name - indicating the activity details
-    - Signal User AuthId - used to map with the customer ID
+    - Signal.User.AuthId - used to map with the customer ID
-    - Signal Action View Uri - used as a web address as a basis for segments or measures
+    - Signal.Action.View.Uri - used as a web address as a basis for segments or measures
-    - Signal Export Id - to use as a primary key for events
+    - Signal.Export.Id - to use as a primary key for events <!-- system generated, do we need to list?-->
-    - Signal timestap - to determine the date and time for the actvity
+    - Signal.Timestap - to determine the date and time for the actvity

 Select the filters to focus on the events and pages that matter for your use case.
 In this example, we'll use the "Email promotion" action name.